 “Growing up, looking around, my father was a Rotarian going back many many years.

-“You see Rotarians and you see Lions, all these things out there in the community doing things, and I think when you get the tap on the shoulder and someone says ‘hey, how would you like to come to a Rotary meeting?’ you think ‘oh yeah, that would be great’,” he says.
+“You see Rotarians and you see Lions, all these things out there in the community doing things.
+You get the tap on the shoulder and someone says ‘how would you like to come to a Rotary meeting?’
+And you think ‘oh yeah, that would be great’,” he says.